-- Ocean life ranges in size from the smallest virus to the largest animal that has lived on Earth, the blue whale.
+- Ocean life ranges in size from the smallest living things, microbes, to the largest animal that has lived on Earth, blue whales.

-- Some major groups are found exclusively in the ocean.
-The diversity of major groups of organisms is much greater in the ocean than on land.
+- Most of the major groups that exist on Earth are found exclusively in the ocean and the diversity of major groups of organisms is much greater in the ocean than on land.

-- Ocean biology provides many unique examples of life cycles, adaptations and important relationships among organisms (such as symbiosis, predator-prey dynamics and energy transfer) that do not occur on land.
+- Ocean biology provides many unique examples of life cycles, adaptations and important relationships among organisms (symbiosis, predator-prey dynamics, and energy transfer) that do not occur on land.

-- The ocean is three-dimensional, offering vast living space and diverse habitats from the surface through the water column to the seafloor.
+- The ocean provides a vast living space with diverse and unique ecosystems from the surface through the water column and down to, and below, the seafloor.
 Most of the living space on Earth is in the ocean.

 - There are deep ocean ecosystems that are independent of energy from sunlight and photosynthetic organisms.
 Hydrothermal vents, submarine hot springs, and methane cold seeps rely only on chemical energy and chemosynthetic organisms to support life.

 - Tides, waves, predation, substrate, and/or other factors cause vertical zonation patterns along the coast: density, pressure, and light levels cause vertical zonation patterns in the open ocean.
 Zonation patterns influence organisms’ distribution and diversity.

 - Estuaries provide important and productive nursery areas for many marine and aquatic species.